Akai Pro Force - Frequently Asked Questions

 General Information & Key Features

-The Force has 2GB of internal RAM.
+The Force features 2GB of internal RAM for running projects and hosting samples.

 Yes!
 Class compliant USB MIDI controllers can be connected to the USB-A type ports on the Force to input MIDI data.
 If a USB MIDI controller can be bus powered, the Force will supply the requisite power.
 The Force can also receive MIDI data input via its MIDI DIN input.